 To ensure the successful delivery of LDP2 and in recognition of the importance of partnership and collaborative working we will continue to work closely with Key Agencies, Infrastructure bodies and the Development industry to co-ordinate delivery and investment in the areas infrastructure.
 This includes schools, early learning and childcare facilities, open spaces, transport infrastructure and services, green network linkages and community facilities which are integral to development.
 This is particularly important as we now face a period of sustained and substantial reduction in the resources available to both public and private sectors.
-The City Deal project will also assist with delivering the infrastructure required to support and enhance the strategy of LDP1.
+The City Deal project will assist with delivering the infrastructure required to support and enhance the strategy of LDP1.

-We need to make sure that infrastructure provision keeps pace with the development we plan for.
-We will continue to seek the provision of necessary new and improved facilities and services in order to harness the benefits of growth and ensure that any negative impacts of development can be mitigated through 'Strategic Policy3: Development Contributions' and its supporting SPG of LDP1.
-We took a proactive approach in LDP1 to identify the infrastructure requirements associated with the Strategic Development Opportunities (SDOs) and worked closely with the developers to begin to deliver these.
-Masterplans were prepared for each SDO with the Development Requirements clearly set out.
+We will continue to seek the provision of necessary new and improved facilities and services in order to harness the benefits of growth and ensure that any negative impacts of development can be mitigated through 'Strategic Policy3: Development Contributions' and its supporting Supplementary Planning Guidance (SPG) of LDP1.

+We took a proactive approach in LDPI to identify the infrastructure requirements associated with the Strategic Development Opportunities (SDOs) and worked closely with the developers to begin to deliver these.
+Master plans were prepared for each SDO with the Development Requirements clearly set out.
 We will carry this approach forward into LDP2.